cal-overflow/site/src/content/books/005-the-basics-of-bitcoins-and-blockchains.md

 > There are two worries with QE:
 > 1. With excessive QE, the value of money will go down as there is more of it sloshing around in the private sector, which is not great for savers, and could also cause price inflation (though we haven't seen this yet).
 > 2. A central bank owns risky financial assets that could go down in value, damaging the central bank's balance sheet when the value of the assets it owns fails.

+### Cryptography
+#### Regarding real and digital signatures
+> Your wet-ink-on-paper signature is your signature and doesn't change based on the item being signed: when you sign a cheque, a letter, or a document, *the whole point* is that your signature looks the same.
+This is easy for other people to copy!
+This is really terrible security! \
+> In contrast, a digital signature is only valid for that *exact* piece of data, and so it cannot be copied and pasted underneath another piece of data, not can someone else re-use it for their own purposes.
+Any tampering with the message will result in the signature being invalidated.
+The digital signature is a one-time 'proof' that the person with the private key really did approve that exact message.
+No one else in the world can create that digital signature except you, unless they have your private key.

+> In a blockchain system, where there is deliberately no organisation to provide or maintain accounts for you, your digital signatures are the critical piece of evidence that entitle you to make transactions.